Skip to main content

 4. Pricing changes: Costs may increase over time

-5. Feature pace: You're dependent on vendor's roadmap
+5. Feature pace: You're on the vendor's roadmap, not yours

 Decision Framework